groupdocs/docs-cloud-common/content/storage/developer-guide/application-disc-usage/get-disk-usage-from-cloud-storage.md

 description: ""
 keywords: ""
 ---

-# Get Disk Usage from Cloud Storage #

 This API allows you to get disk usage details from specified Cloud Storage.
 If you do not pass storage name API will find folder in GroupDocs Cloud Storage.

 **Note:** If you want to use a Cloud Storage other than GroupDocs Cloud Storage, you need to configure Third Party Storage with Groupdocs for Cloud.
-Please follow the instructions at [this page]({{< ref "total/getting-started/ui-topics/configure-3rd-party/_index.md" >}}) to configure your required storage..
+Please follow the instructions at [this page]({{< ref "total/getting-started/ui-topics/configure-3rd-party/_index.md" >}}) to configure your required storage.

 ## API Explorer ##